 My teaching philosophy is built around the same core values that are at the center of all my scholarship and service work: preparation, reflection, risk-taking, and community.

 The scholars who first instilled in me a fascination with language were all talented educators, and I have come to know firsthand the invigoration and deepened intellectual curiosity that comes from teaching.
 Having thoroughly enjoyed serving as a volunteer teaching assistant and language tutor during my MA/BA at the University of Georgia, I was thrilled that pursuing my doctorate at the University of Michigan would give me the opportunity to share knowledge with students of my own.
 While there, I completed a Graduate Teacher Certificate and was honored to receive my department's 2019-2020 undergraduate teaching award.
-Now that I've joined the USC faculty, I'm expanding my repetoire to include courses centered on language contact, Creole languages, and African American English.
+Since becoming a faculty member (first at the University of South Carolina, then at The Ohio State Unviersity), I've expanded my repertoire to include courses centered on language contact, Creole and Pidgin languages, and African American Language.

 FACULTY TEACHING